Juan-Andres-Motta/monoloticas-projectos/README.md

 ### Individual Service .env Files

 The individual services also have `.env` files for local development:
+- `bff/.env` - Used when running BFF service individually
 - `tracking/.env` - Used when running tracking service individually
 - `comission/.env` - Used when running commission service individually